nguyenmelissa23/Tumblr-/README.md

 The following **additional** user stories are implemented:

-- [ ] List anything else that you can get done to improve the app functionality! (+1-3pts)
+- [x] List anything else that you can get done to improve the app functionality! (+1-3pts) we added description under each picture as a caption for each picture!
+It makes it easier for the users to understand the context of the picture.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. How to implement the zoom feature(Since, the instructions weren't so clear online)
-2.
+2. How to implement the infinite scrolling feature

 ## Video Walkthrough